Key Takeaways

 The Diversification Principle

 The ideal farm portfolio balances volume varieties (Castillo) for cash flow with premium varieties (Geisha, Bourbon) for differentiation and higher margins.
+It is the same logic as any investment portfolio -- you do not put everything in one asset, no matter how good it looks today.

 ---